Please send cardboard! ...And other recyclables that help me teach others

-Over the past few years, I've been redesigning my teaching practice to center my workshops around the appreciation and empowerment that grows out of making art from objects and tools that we already have in our homes, and overall uplifting the magic of transformation while reducing trash production.
-I believe that while art is invaluable, art supplies should not cost more than basic food or clothing because that price threshold often excludes us from being able to — or even thinking that we could — be artists.
+Over the past few years I've been re-envisioning my teaching practice to center the magic and empowerment inherent in making art from materials that might go overlooked throughout our day-to-day.
+It's about much more than addressing waste and recycling, it's about accessing our skills in plastic creativity (literally!), which is vital to our thriving in any livelihood.
+Most importantly, it's about getting cozy with seeing ourselves as agents of aesthetic and social involvement/change through hand made work and wild imaginations.
+As a second-generation art teacher, I believe that while art making is invaluable, our supplies should not cost more than essential food or clothing because that price threshold often excludes us from being able to — or even dreaming that we can — be artists.

-But here's where you can be of great help!
-Do you have any of these inconspicuous items listed below that are still in good condition but you don't need anymore?
-Mail them to me, and my students and I will use them.
+So here's where you can be of great help.
+Do you or your organization have any of these items listed below that are still in good condition but you don't need anymore?
+Send them in the post, or schedule a drop off/pick up if you're in the Philadelphia area.
+My students and I will use them with much gratitude.

 -DOWEL RODS for crankie theater dowels. small or large, we can use them all!

 -PLASTIC OR PAPER STRAWS for a variety of puppet mechanisms (the sturdier and cleaner the better)

 -CURIOUS SMALL BOXES (pretty much anything except metal can be turned into a theater without using power tools)